Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Maryland's games this season have gone over 50.5 points five of seven times.
+- Maryland has combined with its opponents to score more than 50.5 points in five of seven games this season.

-- Indiana has combined with its opponents to score more than 50.5 points in four of seven games this season.
+- Indiana's games have gone over 50.5 points in four of seven chances this season.

-- The two teams combine to score 48.1 points per game, 2.4 less than the over/under in this contest.
+- The combined points per game average of the two teams, 48.1, is 2.4 points fewer than Saturday's over/under.

 - These two squads surrender a combined 60.4 points per game, 9.9 more than this contest's over/under.

-- The Terrapins and their opponents have scored an average of 59.4 points per game in 2021, 8.9 more than Saturday's total.
+- Terrapins games this season feature an average total of 59.4 points, a number 8.9 points higher than Saturday's over/under.

 - The 50.5-point over/under for this game is 2.9 points below the 53.4 points per game average total in Hoosiers games this season.